Biloela: Climate

+Biloela has a humid subtropical climates (Köppen: Cfa), with hot, wet summers and mild, dry winters with cool nights.
+Average maxima vary from 33.2 C in January to 21.9 C in July while average minima fluctuate between 19.8 C in January and 5.2 C in July.

+Mean average annual precipitation is moderately low, 683.9 mm, is highly concentrated during the summer, and is spread across 55.0 precipitation days (above the 1.0 mm threshold).
+Extreme temperatures have ranged from 44.0 C on 18 November 1990 to -4.3 C on 26 July 1965.

+Thangool Airport is located 13.8 km SE of Bileola.
+The weather station has been operational since 1929 for rainfall and 1992 for temperature.

 Industry

-Biloela and the Banana Shire, dubbed by the council as 'The Shire of Opportunity', has a diverse range of industries.
+Biloela and the Banana Shire, dubbed by the council as "The Shire of Opportunity", has a diverse range of industries.
 Extensive grazing and cropping concerns are found in the area.
 Cotton, sorghum and wheat are grown in the area.
 The Callide Power Stations lie just north of the town.
 Coal was discovered on Callide Creek in 1891 and is now mined at the nearby Callide and Boundary Hill mines which supply the power station.
 The third largest abattoir in Queensland is situated in the town.

 Callide is an open-cut mining operation providing low sulphur, sub-bituminous thermal coal primarily for Queensland's domestic power generation.